The behavioral spillover effect: Modeling behavioral interdependencies in multi-pathogen dynamics: Introduction

 \subsection{Appearance in data}

 In real-world settings, public behavior is rarely pathogen-specific.
-For instance, increased mask-wearing or social distancing in response to one disease can inadvertently suppress the transmission of others.
+For instance, increasing mask-wearing or social distancing in response to one disease can inadvertently suppress the transmission of others.
 This was clearly observed during the COVID-19 pandemic, when widespread NPI substantially reduced flu cases \cite{jones2020covid,solomon2020influenza,perez2020dramatic}.
 As shown in Figure \ref{fig:covidfludata}, the United States has historically experienced annual flu seasons, typically peaking in late fall or early winter, until the onset of the recent COVID-19 pandemic.
 During the surge in COVID-19 cases in 2020 and 2021, influenza cases dramatically declined, with very few cases of Influenza A or B. Interestingly, as COVID-19 was brought under control and transitioned into an endemic phase, seasonal flu patterns re-emerged.
-In fact, Flu A cases surged during the 2022–2023 season.
+In fact, Flu A cases surged during the 2022–2023 season with a peak that was not only substantially larger but also arrived earlier than those observed in pre-pandemic years.
 This pattern is often attributed to behavioral factors: compliance with NPIs not only curbed COVID-19 transmission but also suppressed flu outbreaks.
 Once such measures were relaxed, flu incidence rebounded.
+This heightened rebound can be partly attributed to a decline in population immunity, as the prolonged suppression of influenza circulation during the pandemic left a larger-than-usual proportion of the population with reduced or waning protection against circulating strains \cite{chen2025immunity}.